Electronic decay process spectra including nuclear degrees of freedom: Introduction

-The paper is structured as follows: In section \ref{sec:theory}, we choose an ansatz for the Fano wavefunction including nuclear degrees of freedom for one electronic resonant and one electronic final state and derive the corresponding coefficients.
-We discuss the general results and the limitations and consequences of our introduced approximations in section \ref{sec:discussion} and summarize in section \ref{sec:summary}.
+The article is structured as follows: In section \ref{sec:theory}, we choose an ansatz for the Fano wavefunction including nuclear degrees of freedom for one electronic resonance and one electronic final state and derive the corresponding coefficients.
+We then derive the working expressions for the simulation and analysis of the time-resolved kinetic energy spectra of the emitted electron.
+In section \ref{sec:comp}, we have collected all the general parameters which we use to simulate the spectra for different showcases presented in section \ref{sec:cases}.
+We discuss the limitations and consequences of our introduced approximations in section \ref{sec:approx} and summarize in section \ref{sec:summary}.